 Another procedure is vertical banded gastroplasty.
 This procedure also shrinks the stomach to a small pouch by using techniques found in both the Roux-en-Y gastric bypass and lap banding surgeries.
 The surgeon creates the small stomach pouch using both staples and a plastic band, with no bypass of the small intestines.
 However, with the introduction of Roux-en-Y gastric bypass and lap banding surgeries, the use of vertical banded gastroplasty has decreased.
 Only 5 percent of surgeons in the United States perform the procedure.
 This decline in popularity is partially due to the lack of long-term weight loss in many of the patients.

 For some people, the benefits of gastric bypass surgery far outweigh the risks associated with it.
 Being able to reach a healthy weight can also make the long-term dietary changes required after surgery worthwhile.
-To learn more about healthy weight loss, weight-loss surgeries and related topics, see the links on the next page.
+To learn more about healthy weight loss, weight-loss surgeries and related topics, see the links below.